Feline immunodeficiency virus at a glance

 There is no cure for FIV, once a cat has it, it is for life.
 The goal is to slow down viral replication and provide supportive care to the infected cat.

-Keep your cat indoors.
+Keep the cat indoors.
 There are many ways an outdoor cat can catch a bacterial, viral, parasitic or fungal infection outdoors, which include contaminated soil or water, hunting and exposure to other cats.

 Seek immediate medical care if any of the following symptoms occur: